deigott/iot/README.md

 # iot
-IOt is a small kubernetes clusters with CI implemented using ArgoCD
+IOt is a small kubernetes clusters with CI implemented using ArgoCD and GitLab